British COLOSSUS/MAJESTIC Class Light Fleet Aircraft Carriers

 - Category: Aircraft Carriers

 This 1:72 scale hull comes in two versions, HMS Colossus as built in late 1944, the Colossus version covers the first ten ships, which includes HMAS Sydney.
 The second hull version is for HMAS Melbourne as decommissioned in 1982.
-These two hulls come with all sponsons, ship's plating, anchor positions, hangar openings, shaft exits and rudder position moulded in.
+These two hulls come with all sponsons, ship's plating, anchor positions, hangar openings and shaft exits.

 2,944mm long and 528mm wide.